razorman8669/swampcooler/index.md

 - Make sure to use clean water and try to use room temperature water for best results.
 - turn on the water pump and fan and give it a few minutes to saturate the cooler pad.
 - Make sure to check for any leaks regularly!
 You might need to adjust the tubing inside the swamp cooler to make sure it's not spraying out the holes.
-- After a about 2 hours, the water should all be evaporated, and you should turn off the fan and water pump.
-The timer switch could help with making sure it doesnt continue to run after all water is evaporated.
+- After about 2 hours, the water should all be evaporated, and you should turn off the fan and water pump.
+The timer switch could help with making sure it doesnt continue to run after all water is evaporated, which would result in hot air blowing into your structure.